Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 River Run Village Area

-View of people roaming around in River Run Village
+View of people at the River Run Village

-• Easy access to skiing and ski school
+• Easy access to skiing and other activities

 • Lots of great restaurants